CloudDefenseAI/falco_extended_rules/README.md

 |Process Injection|To detect any new process is embedded in to systems present process|Mitre Priviledge Escalation|
 |Password policy discovery|To detect any discovery about set password policies of a system||

+The extended Falco rules included in this repository are carefully crafted and continuously updated by the experienced security experts at CloudDefense.ai.
+They address a wide range of potential security threats and anomalies, enabling you to identify suspicious activities, unauthorized access attempts, privilege escalations, and other malicious behaviors.

+By leveraging these extended Falco rules, you can enhance your security posture, proactively monitor your containerized environment, and respond swiftly to any potential security incidents.
+Additionally, you have the flexibility to customize and fine-tune the rules according to your specific requirements and environment.

 ## Contributing